valschmidt/pgnuplot/README.md

 File Arguments:
 For each data file we need to specify two columns to plot.
 We do this with the `-C` flag, for example, `Cc#[N]_c#[N]l`, where '_' delimits the specification for the x and y axis, respectively, `c#[N]` is the column number starting with zero and counting from left to right.
 The `-C"`flag is extremely flexible as each of the `c#[N}` expressions above can be any valid perl string with `c#[N]` to specify appropriate references to a column.
 In the second file argument list in our example, we plot the product of columns 5 and 6 against column 7 divided by 100.
 If we don't specify any columns, the first two columns in our file will be taken by default.
 Alternatively, we can specify just a single column to plot by specifying `"Cc#[N]_#"`.
 Here the second # indicates the line number.

 Another useful example is plotting GPS data from a NMEA string, where latitude and longitude are in columns 2 and 4 respectively, and degrees and minutes are concatinated together - i.e. DDMM.MMMM for LAT and DDDMM.MMMM for long.
 One could do this by simply converting to decimal degrees on the fly with something like this:

--fCsubstr(c#[4],0,3)+substr(c#[4],3,length(c#[4]))/60_substr(c#[2],0,2)+substr(c
-#[2],2,length(c#[2]))/60
+	-fCsubstr(c#[4],0,3)+substr(c#[4],3,length(c#[4]))/60_substr(c#[2],0,2)+substr(c#[2],2,length(c#[2]))/60

 The second optional file argument is a delimiter.
 We so this with the "D" flag, for example "D," for a comma delimited file or "D\t" for a tab delimited file.
 When the "D" flag is not specified, white space is the default.

 We may also speicfy the point type to plot with the "P" flag.
 Here the options are the same as are available in gnuplot - points, dots, lines, linespoints, etc.

 Each of the file arguments are strung together with :'s as shown above and as we said before, the sets of arguments for each file are strung together with ::.

 Other Arguments:

-Self explainitory:
 -t'Title'
 -p'Xlabel'
 -q'Ylabel'

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE0MTUyMzMwMTJdfQ==
+eyJoaXN0b3J5IjpbNjM0MDY5MjIwXX0=
 -->